shz/virgil/docs/api/support.md

 ### High Level Utilities

+`printErrorContext(err, [showFilename, [showMessage]])` - Prints
-`printErrorContext(err)` - Prints syntax-highlighted code around an error to the stderr.
+syntax-highlighted code around an error to the stderr.
 The error itself is highlighted, other tokens are colorized, and the standard gutter is displayed.
+By default, `showFilename` and `showMessage` are enabled, but they can be disabled by setting them to `false`.
+They do just about what you'd expect.

 ### Contexts